 Here’s a recommendation for a brand to check out if you have wide feet and are looking for wide snowboard boots.

-There are a variety of brands has wide snowboard boots on the market.
+There are a variety of brands of wide snowboard boots on the market.
 These boots offer the best snowboard gear.
-To find the best snowboard boots for your wide feet, look into brands like Burton, Salomon, k2, and ThirtyTwo.
+To find the best snowboard boots for your wide feet, look into brands like Burton, Salomon, K2, and ThirtyTwo.

 1. Why does snowboarding hurt my ankles?